 - Environmental sustainability and climate-smart agriculture: Through this priority, DFID aims at promoting growth and reducing poverty, building resilience to climate-related challenges, and reducing the impact of agriculture on the environment.

 However, this increased political focus has not led to consistent funding increases.
 According to data from the Organisation for Economic Co-operation and Development’s (OECD’s) Development Assistance Committee (DAC), the UK spent US$1.1 billion in 2015 (the most recent year for which full data is available) on official development assistance (ODA) for agriculture (including forestry and fisheries) and rural development, a 9% decrease from US$1.1 billion in 2015.
-This corresponded to 6% of the UK’s total ODA, slightly below the OECD’s DAC-member average of 7%.
+This corresponded to 6% of the UK’s total ODA, slightly below the 7% average among OECD DAC members.
 It is important to note that this figure includes significant funding amounts for infrastructure-related investments relating to rural development; the actual amount spent on agriculture is thus significantly lower.
 Despite decreases in funding since 2014, ODA to agriculture remains significantly above where it stood a decade ago, at US$333 million in 2017.

 DFID’s bilateral agricultural programs follow the framework’s approaches and priorities.
 For example, in Zimbabwe, DFID works with small-scale farmers on how to benefit from rising food prices and focuses on market linkages and access to financing for farmers.
 In Afghanistan, DFID prioritizes large-scale agriculture, infrastructure and business development as part of broader economic-stability strategies.